Tag Archive for: cpg PR

 Why would a brand engage in experiential PR?

 When you think of cutting-edge sports, what brand comes to mind?
 It’s probably RedBull.
 RedBull became a household name through events.
 That’s because RedBull’s brand is inextricably tied to cutting-edge sports.
 Their support and engagement of some of these sports basically gave legitimacy to the X Games because competitors could finally focus their efforts entirely on their sport.
 In fact, RedBull created the first international kiteboarding competition.
 RedBull’s commitment to extreme events and competitors keeps them at the forefront of beverage brand awareness.
-Experiential events can be expensive, but when you consider the ROI both in advertising dollars saved and PR and brand affinity, experiential events are powerful tools in the PR arsenal.
+Experiential events can be expensive, but when you consider the ROI both in advertising dollars saved and PR and brand affinity, experiential events are powerful tools in the consumer PR arsenal.

 Why would a brand engage in integrated PR?